Jackson, Gasol lead Grizzlies past Kings 112-104

+"Once we saw (a) mismatch and that he was feeling good about it and he was finishing strong to the basket, we got him going," Gasol said.

+Jackson added: "That just comes from running the floor and making yourself open.
+It depends on how the game is going and how we feel it out.
+We don't really set our minds on anything."

-Mike Conley added 19 points and six assists, while Garrett Temple finished with 14 points as Memphis won its second straight.
+Mike Conley added 19 points and six assists, while Garrett Temple finished with 14 points - missing only one of his six shots - as Memphis won its second straight.
 Gasol has 5,613 career rebounds, passing the franchise record of 5,612 by former Grizzlies standout Zach Randolph.

 De'Aaron Fox led the Kings with 23 points and 10 assists, while backcourt mate Buddy Hield scored 16 points.
 Bogdan Bogdanovic and Iman Shumpert added 12 points for Sacramento.